Louis Stern: Involvement and awards

-Stern has served on the board of directors of the Fine Art Dealers Association (FADA); was Vice President of the Art Dealers Association of California from 1990-1991; was a member of the International Foundation for Art Research, New York; was a member of the Archives of American Art (Smithsonian Institution, Washington, D.C.); and was a founding member of the Photographic Arts Council at LACMA.
+Stern has served on the board of directors of the Fine Art Dealers Association (FADA); was vice president of the Art Dealers Association of California from 1990 to 1991; was a member of the International Foundation for Art Research, New York; was a member of the Archives of American Art (Smithsonian Institution, Washington, D.C.); and was a founding member of the Photographic Arts Council at LACMA.
 He is also on the advisory board of Gallery 825/Los Angeles Art Association, is on the Advisory Council for the Arts at Cedars-Sinai Medical Center in Los Angeles, and is a member of the Getty Research Institute Council.
 He has advised numerous groups and assemblies regarding buying, selling and collecting important works of art, especially Impressionist and Modern.
 Stern is also a member of the Art Advisory Panel of the Commissioner of the IRS.